Christmas Sale 2025

 Mungalla Station / Mission Beach

-This morning after breakfast, drive to Mungalla station, where you’ll meet the First Nations owners of the land – the Nywaigi people – and learn about their culture and history, including about the brutal conflicts with European settlers.
+This morning after breakfast, drive to Mungalla Station to meet the Traditional Custodians of the land, the Nywaigi people.
+Learn about their culture and history, including the brutal conflicts with European settlers, during a guided tour.
 The story you’ve been told will come to life as you visit an exhibition of pictures within the historic homestead.
-Then head out and explore the Mungalla wetlands in search of aquatic birdlife.
-Drive to Mission Beach this afternoon – a small coastal town with expansive beaches, lined with palm trees.
-Stop in Tully along the way to stretch your legs, then ask your leader for the best way to spend your night.
+Then, head out and explore the Mungalla wetlands in search of aquatic birdlife like spoonbills, magpie geese and egrets.
+Drive to Mission Beach this afternoon – a small coastal town on the Cassowary Coast known for its beaches lined by palm trees and rainforests filled with cassowaries.
+Stop in Tully along the way to stretch your legs and tonight, maybe ask your leader for their favourite local restaurant.

 • Day 8